 - Enables a company to track its performance –Financial ratio helps a company in tracking its value over time.
 It helps in determining the trends developing in a company.
 Its importance can be understood by taking an example of a financial ratio – debt to asset ratio.
 A high debt-to-asset ratio may show a company that is overburdened by debt and may face default risk in the future.

 - Allows a company to make a comparative judgment regarding its performance – Financial ratios help a company determine its performance in terms of the industry average.

 A great way to skill up in financial ratio is to enrol in a reputed finance management course.

 Finance management is one of the highest-paid jobs worldwide.
 Companies seek professionals to manage their financial activities to get solutions and grow their businesses.
 A qualified professional can pick from a wide range of opportunities like financial advisor, analyst, manager, and many more.

 Students pursuing finance management courses have great career prospects as there is a growing need for professionals in universities and MNCs.
 Due to the growing popularity of the course, many new trends are emerging in the field like cybersecurity, data analytics, etc.

 Emeritus India is one of the renowned educational platforms offering top-quality courses.
-You can enrol in any of our a finance management courses to get deep knowledge of the financial aspects and take your career a notch higher.
-We offer banking and finance courses in collaboration with the reputed institutes like IIM, ISB, etc., and provide knowledge from the basic level to the advanced level.
+You can enrol in any of our finance management courses to get deep knowledge of the financial aspects and take your career a notch higher.
+We offer banking and finance courses in collaboration with reputed institutes like IIM, ISB, etc., and provide knowledge from the basic level to the advanced level.
 The course is delivered through live online sessions and allows one to understand the key concept of financial strategies.
 Due to the changing financial landscape, as businesses are looking to gear up with skilled finance professionals, getting a finance management certification from India’s leading business schools will help you build a strong foundation in finance management.